profile-photo

 Tom Sullivan

-Tom Sullivan, known to many as an actor, singer, entertainer, author and producer, lives and works by “Sullivan’s Rules.”
-As a young boy he found himself fenced in his back yard, but he refused to be fenced in by his blindness.
+Tom Sullivan, known to many as an actor, singer, entertainer, author, and producer, lives and works by “Sullivan’s Rules.”
+As a young boy, he found himself fenced in his backyard, but he refused to be fenced in by his blindness.
 “Sullivan’s Rules” were invented by Tom and his father, Porky Sullivan, so that he could play baseball with the neighborhood boys without the benefit of seeing the ball.
 It became the most popular game on the block.
 “Sullivan’s Rules” became the rules to play by in the sighted world, and that meant playing almost anything.
-One of Sullivan’s first rules is that any negative can be turned into positive.
+One of Sullivan’s first rules is that any negative can be turned into a positive.

 Born prematurely in 1947, Tom was given too much oxygen while in an incubator.
 Though it saved his life, it cost him his eyesight.
 The “inconvenience” of being blind has never kept Tom Sullivan from competing in a world where he realized that to be equal, for him, meant that he must be better.